-This argument is circular as homosexual people are mostly exposed to heterosexual people, and this does not make them become heterosexual.
+This argument is circular as homosexual people are mostly exposed to heterosexual people, which does not make them heterosexual.
 Furthermore, there is absolutely no evidence to support that exposure to homosexuals causes children to become homosexual themselves.

 "Gay men are more likely to be paedophiles."

 This claim is just false.
 The evidence does not bear this out.
-Interesting to note that whenever a heterosexual person does something terrible such as molests a child or rapes a woman, society does not think of this as reflecting on all heterosexual people.
-Why then, when we read in the paper about a man molesting a boy, this somehow becomes a fact about all gay people?
+Interestingly, whenever a heterosexual person does something terrible such as molests a child or rapes a woman, society does not think of this as reflecting on all heterosexual people.
+Why, then, when we read in the paper about a man molesting a boy, this somehow becomes a fact about all gay people?